Move in and move out

 You can find Move-in Sign Up information here: https://www.uwlax.edu/reslife/movein-sign-up/

-When the link to sign up is available, you will be asked to create a SignUpGenius account.
+When the sign up is available, you will be asked to create a SignUpGenius account.
 You will be able to log in and change it yourself to an available time.
 If you try and are unable to do so, please email housing@uwlax.edu.

 We want you to be able to personalize your room.
 The best way to do so is with your bedding, throw pillows, small storage shelves, small area rugs, magnets, and stand-alone picture frames.
 We provide black-out curtains in each room.
 We also provide a small cork strip that can be used with thumb tacks or staples.
 The only thing permitted for hanging items in your room is "painters tape" as it does not damage the walls.
 Damage that is caused by any other items you bring from home will be noted upon check out and you will be billed to replace or repair the damage.
 The attached photo is from 3M strips that were used to hang a poster.
 This student was charged $60 to repair and repaint the wall.